Windsor Airlift: History

 The band was formed in Owatonna, Minnesota, and started out as Left Lane in 2001.
-Adam Young met Andy Johnson when they were both in elementary school and began making music.
-Andy used his uncle's Washburn electric guitar, which he hasn't stopped using since, while his brother Tony, picked up the bass guitar.
-They had a drum set which Young would use every time he joined the Johnsons at their house.
+Adam Young had met Andy Johnson when they were both in elementary school and began making music.
+Andy used his uncle's Washburn electric guitar, which he hasn't stopped using since, while his brother Tony had picked up the bass guitar.
+They had a drum set, which Young would use every time he joined the Johnsons at their house.
 The group wrote parody songs and recorded them on a PC mic, as well as selling their CDs from their lockers.
 In fall of 2002, the band regrouped as Windsor Airlift.
-On April 25, 2003, they released their first EP, The Basement EP, as well as played their very first show.
+On April 25th, 2003, they released their first EP, The Basement EP, as well as played their very first show.
 Between the release of The Basement EP and mid-2003, they played at several shows including Sunshine Festival, Bethel Church, and Ironwood Springs.
 The group also performed shows at local churches and while they were in high school.

 After playing at Steele County's Battle of the Bands in 2003, the band made a major change in genre direction.
 Abandoning nearly every aspect of pop/punk, they began writing music influenced by Unwed Sailor, and quickly released Selections for a Fallen Soldier.
 During late 2003, the band began work on Selections for a Fallen Soldier, Vol. II, while performing at events on the weekends.
 Selections for a Fallen Soldier, Vol. II, was released in 2004.
 The band also began creating short films to be played with their songs on old televisions at their concerts.
 They released their album, Moonfish Parachutist in 2004.
 In early 2005, the band released a four-song EP, Hotels.
 Along with the release of the EP, they also released the album, Qiu!.
 Many of these albums were recorded in Young's basement.
 Throughout 2005 and 2006, they continued to play at shows and write music with an additional member, and long-time friend to the group, Michael DeMars.
 In late 2006, the band released Ocean City Park.
 Young and Andy collaborated on a project via the internet, and released the EP, Beneath The Crystal Waves.

 In 2007, the band slowed down as Young's electronic project, Owl City, began to rise in popularity.
 In 2009, Young departed the group to focus on Owl City.
 Before his departure, the group released the EP, We Rule!.
 In October 2010, Windsor Airlift released the album Flight.
 Some unreleased recording bits the band did before Adam Young's departure were merged into the album as well.
 Around the same time of the album's release, the group decided to release a compilation album that contained the EPs, Ocean City Park and Beneath The Crystal Waves.